anthrax3/ratchet/README.md

 To install, you'll have to drag and drop this file into your Extensions window in Chrome, found under Tools > Extensions.
 Chrome will complain if you just click on it.
 That's a security thing.

 It will warn you that this extension can "access your data on news.ycombinator.com" -- this is about half true.
 It doesn't do anything with YOUR data, specifically.
-Just traverses the DOM tree looking for `span`s with class `comment`, then acts upon them depending on what's inside.
+Just traverses the DOM tree looking for `span` elements with class `comment`, then acts upon them depending on what's inside.

 ## Alternate Installation